 - Agencies must pull all Payroll Change/Direct Deposit forms from their public websites and move the forms to an intranet or distribute by employee request only.

 - Additionally, until otherwise notified, personnel who handle employee payroll direct deposit procedures should verify ALL requests for changes to direct deposit by personally contacting the employee by phone and verifying information such as employee ID number, employment start date, etc. Do not contact the employee by responding to an email requesting the change.
 Make direct contact and ensure you are actually communicating with the employee and not someone posing as the employee.

 - We advise agencies to set a time delay when changing direct deposit information to decrease the chance of wage theft.

 - Call the OMES Service Desk at 405-521-2444 or contact the appropriate IT or security support for your organization if you receive a suspicious phone call or email.

 Additional Payroll Fraud Information

-Agencies are reminded that employees must submit a signed and dated Automatic Deposit Transmittal (HCM-73) form along with a voided check or official document from the financial institution showing the financial institution’s routing number and the employee’s account number.
+Remember that employees must upload a signed and dated Automatic Deposit Transmittal (HCM-73) form along with a voided check or official document from their financial institution showing the financial institution’s routing number and the employee’s account number.
 If both documents are not provided by the employee, the change should not be completed in the HCM system.

-If it’s discovered that an employee’s banking information was submitted fraudulently, the employee should contact the HR/Payroll Department immediately along with the authorities.
+If it is discovered that an employee’s banking information was submitted fraudulently, the employee should contact the HR/Payroll department immediately along with the authorities.
 Agency IT personnel should be notified if any correspondence was by email.